MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-calculating-work-in-process-for-a-job.md

      The **Job WIP Entries** page shows the WIP entries that were last calculated on a job, even if WIP has not yet been posted to the general ledger.

 2. You can follow the steps in the procedure that explains how to calculate WIP to recalculate WIP.
-Every time WIP is calculated, an entry is created in the **Job WIP Entries** page.
+Every time WIP is calculated, an entry is created on the **Job WIP Entries** page.
 3. Close the page.

 > [!NOTE]